-History of the revival of sikkhamana training at Songdhammakalyani: at the actual accepted bhikkhuni ordination which took place in 1998, there were no sikkhamanas.
+The revival of the sikkhamana training began at Songdhammakalyani because at the bhikkhuni ordination which took place in 1998, there were no sikkhamanas.

 The candidates were not even samaneris previously; they were only silmatas having taken the 10 precepts.
 However, they were accepted because of long seniority as dasasilmatas and some of them had spent some 20-30 years as silmatas (dasasilmata means ‘mother’ who takes the ten precepts).